-- Oversee the work of the external auditors retained to prepare or issue the auditors' report or render other audit, examination or certification services to the Company and resolve disagreements, if any, between management and the external auditors regarding financial reporting. - Recommend to the Board the appointment of external auditors for the upcoming fiscal year and the fees to be paid to them. - Review, discuss with the external auditors and adopt annually the audit plan prepared by the external auditors, determine whether it meets the needs of the Company and, at least once per year, obtain an official written declaration from the external auditors attesting to their independence and delineating all relationships the external auditors have with the Company which may affect the independence and objectivity of the external auditors. - Review and evaluate, at least once per year, the qualifications, independence and performance of the external auditors and make appropriate recommendations to the Board. - Review the external auditors' letters of recommendations to management, management's reply thereto and the implementation of the recommendations. - Adopt and maintain a policy concerning the prior approval of all services not related to the audit which the external auditors of the Company may render to the Company and its subsidiaries in accordance with applicable legislation, as well as the fees for such services, and ensure the enforcement of and compliance with such policy.
+- Oversee the work of the external auditors retained to prepare or issue the auditors' report or render other audit, examination or certification services to the Company and resolve disagreements, if any, between management and the external auditors regarding financial reporting. - Recommend to the Board the appointment of external auditors for the upcoming fiscal year and the fees to be paid to them. - Review, discuss with the external auditors and adopt annually the audit plan prepared by the external auditors, determine whether it meets the needs of the Company and, at least once per year, obtain an official written declaration from the external auditors attesting to their independence and delineating all relationships the external auditors have with the Company which may affect the independence and objectivity of the external auditors. - Review and evaluate, at least once per year, the independence and performance of the external auditors, the qualifications and quality of their engagement team and the quality of communications and interactions between the Committee, the external auditors and management.
+Make appropriate recommendations to the Board. - Review the external auditors' letters of recommendations to management, management's reply thereto and the implementation of the recommendations. - Adopt and maintain a policy concerning the prior approval of all services not related to the audit which the external auditors of the Company may render to the Company and its subsidiaries in accordance with applicable legislation, as well as the fees for such services, and ensure the enforcement of and compliance with such policy.